-When using Grid-tie PV Inverters, it is recommended to visualize its power on the CCGX.
+When using Grid-tie PV Inverters we recommend monitoring is performed using the CCGX.
 See CCGX manual for the options.

 ESS can work with either an MPPT Solar Charger or a grid-tie inverter, and a mix of both.

 Generally speaking the MPPT Solar Charger will be more effective than a grid-tie inverter in a small system.
 The reason for this is that an MPPT Solar Charger is up to 99% efficient …whereas the PV energy coming from a grid-tie inverter is first converted from DC to AC, and then back from AC to DC, causing losses up to 20 or 30%.
 This will be even more noticeable when the energy consumption takes place mainly in the mornings and the evenings.

-When the majority of the energy consumption takes place during the day, the best example is an office with air-conditioning, a grid-tie inverter will be more efficient.
-After (very efficient) conversion to AC, the PV energy is used directly by the air-condition.
+When most of the energy consumption takes place during the day - say in an office with air-conditioning - a grid-tie inverter will be more efficient.
+After (very efficient) conversion to AC, the PV energy is used directly by the air-conditioning unit.

-In the case of 'no Feed-in' consider using an MPPT Solar Charger, or otherwise a Fronius PV Inverter and then use the Zero feed-in function.
+In the case of 'no Feed-in' consider using an MPPT Solar Charger - or otherwise a Fronius PV Inverter, and then use the Zero Feed-in function.
 This will lead to a much more stable system.

-The rules around feed-in differ all around the world:
+The rules around Feed-in differ all around the world.
+In various countries:

-Feed-in of PV connected via an MPPT Solar Charger can be enabled and disabled in the Energy Storage Systems menu in the CCGX.
-Note that when disabled, the PV power will still be used to power AC loads.
+Feed-in of PV power via an MPPT Solar Charger can be enabled or disabled in the Energy Storage Systems menu on the CCGX.
+Note that when disabled, the PV power will still be available to power AC loads.

-For Victron MPPT Solar Chargers, grid feed-in can be enabled and disabled in the ESS settings menu on the CCGX.
+Feed-in of PV power via an MPPT Solar Charger can be enabled or disabled in the Energy Storage Systems menu on the CCGX.

 For Fronius grid-tie inverters ESS has a special feature: Zero feed-in.

-All Victron MPPT solar chargers can be used: both the models with a VE.Direct comm. port as well as the models with a VE.Can comm. port.
+All Victron MPPT solar chargers can be used: both the models with a VE.Direct port as well as the models with a VE.Can port.

 There are two options when connecting the grid-tie inverter: